Mobile, Alabama Car Accident Attorneys

 Though rollover accidents are rare, they have a significant likelihood of being deadly or serious in nature.
 For that reason, it’s crucial to know why these accidents occur and which conditions make them more likely.
 Common causes of these crashes include:

 - Vehicle shape and design.
 SUVs, vans, and trucks are much more likely to be involved in rollover accidents than conventional passenger cars.
 Their higher center of gravity makes them more likely to tip than slide, putting drivers and passengers at risk.
-Although manufacturers have added different design and safety features over the years to minimize this risk, the disparity in accidents still exists.

 - Driving too fast for conditions is a common trigger for a rollover accident.
 Taking a turn or curve at a high speed is especially dangerous for those in vehicles with a higher-than-average center of gravity.